How To Talk To Your Child About Sex

 JUST THE FACTS

-JUST THE FACTS is a website run by the Sexually Transmitted Infections Education Foundation (STIEF).
-It is a project funded by the Ministry of Health through district health boards to educate New Zealanders about sexually transmitted infections (STIs).
+JUST THE FACTS is a website created by the Sexually Transmitted Infections Education Foundation (STIEF) - an initiative funded by Te Whatu Ora - Health NZ to educate New Zealanders about sexually transmitted infections (STIs).

 See: